Azure/azure-sdk/docs/android/design.md

 ConfigurationClient client = new ConfigurationClientBuilder()
     .credential(<tokenCredential>)
     .endpoint("<endpoint>")
-    .options(new ConfigurationClientOptions(ConfigurationApiVersion.V1_0, ClientLogger.getDefault())) // Set the version to V1.
+    .serviceVersion(ConfigurationServiceVersion.V1_0) // Set the version to V1.
     .buildClient();

 // calls V1 service API
 ConfigurationSetting setting = client.getConfigurationSetting("name", "label");
 ```

-`apiVersion` is a required parameter of Azure Core's `ClientOptions` class.

 {% include requirement/MUST id="android-versioning-latest-service-property" %} return the latest stable API version for the service that is supported by the client using the enum's `getLatest()` method.